AntonGepting/semiservermgr-py/README.md

 # Semi-Server Managment Tool

 ## Description

-`semiservermgr` tool is mostly used to control the power status of remote "semi-server" (unusual server wich isn't 24/7 online and works only few hours a day)
+`semiservermgr` tool is mostly used to control the power status of remote "semi-server" (unusual server which isn't 24/7 online and works only few hours a day)

 ## Examples

-`semiservermgr wu` - wake up on LAN (using `wakeonlan` program) `semiservermgr sd` - shutdown (using `shutdown` command) `semiservermgr re` - reboot (using `reboot` command) `semiservermgr hi` - turn on the hibrenation mode (using `pm-utils`) `semiservermgr su` - turn on the suspend mode (using `pm-utils`) `semiservermgr hy` - turn on the hybrid-suspend mode (using `pm-utils`) `semiservermgr wu -c config.toml` - wake up on LAN using configuration from `config.toml` in the current directory
+`semiservermgr wu` - wake up on LAN (using `wakeonlan` program)

+`semiservermgr sd` - shutdown (using `shutdown` command)

+`semiservermgr re` - reboot (using `reboot` command)

+`semiservermgr hi` - turn on the hibrenation mode (using `pm-utils`)

+`semiservermgr su` - turn on the suspend mode (using `pm-utils`)

+`semiservermgr hy` - turn on the hybrid-suspend mode (using `pm-utils`)

+`semiservermgr wu -c config.toml` - wake up on LAN using configuration from

+`config.toml` in the current directory